With her much fair speech she caused him to yield, with the flattering of her lips she forced him.

 Women can overpower men – by words!
 Men crave hearing a woman’s praise, affection, and loyalty.
 A whore’s flattery is very dangerous.
 Wicked women use this power to entice men to sin; virtuous women use it to please, protect, and build up their husbands.

 In this perverse world, no matter how a woman dresses or acts, it is always the man’s fault for sexual problems.
-Sexual harassment occurs in only one direction for such weak minds and today’s courts.
+Sexual harassment occurs in only one direction for weak minds and today’s courts.
 But the LORD and Solomon warned about women seducing and forcing men, and they were right.
 Women have power (Pr 6:24-25; 7:26; Eccl 7:26).

 Whorish women create more sexual temptation for men than lewd men do for women (Pr 23:27-28).
 Only the basest of women are attracted to crude, forward, and lascivious men.
-Women are naturally protected by stronger inhibitions, need for commitment, families, laws, and social decorum.
+Women are generally protected by stronger inhibitions, need for commitment, families, laws, and social decorum.
 But what can protect men from a bold seductress?
 Proverbs!

 Flattery is excessive praise used to seduce someone against his will.
 It is presenting a matter very favorably in order to make it more pleasant and to beguile the listener.
 Men love the praise of a woman, for winning the adoration, favor, and devotion of a woman is an instinctive drive placed in their hearts and loins by God.
 Evil women manipulate this desire in men to prey on them in their various schemes of seduction for selfish purposes.

 Whatever inhibitions against sexual sin a man has – by religion, parental training, or noble character – he will often lose them due to the enticing and flattering speech of a desirable woman.
 The adoration of a woman is an elixir that only a few exceptional men can resist, and then only by the grace of God.
 Joseph may have resisted Potiphar’s wife, but he was an exception to the general rule of Scripture and human experience.